FlowFuse/website/src/blog/2024/08/opentelemetry-with-node-red.md

 1. Drag an `OTEL` node onto the canvas.
 2. Double-click on the node and set the URL to your exporter endpoint (e.g., `http://localhost:4318/v1/traces` for a locally running Jaeger exporter).
 Provide a name for the service according to your preference, and set the Prefix, which will be added to the root Node-RED span name before the initial node name (you can keep it as "Message" if preferred).
 3. In the Ignore field, add the names of nodes you want to exclude from OpenTelemetry tracing.
-4. In the Propagate field, add the names of nodes to which you want OpenTelemetry to forward trace headers for tracking.
+4. In the Propagate field, add the names of nodes if you want them to forward trace headers to external systems or other nodes in the flow.
+This ensures that these nodes participate in the distributed trace, allowing the trace context to be maintained across different components.
 5. Set the Timeout to define how long (in seconds) the OTEL node should wait before ending and discarding a message that has not been modified.
 6. Now deploy the flow by clicking onto the top-right deploy button.

 Once the flow is deployed, OpenTelemetry will start collecting and sending trace data to your specified exporter.

-## Monitoring Performance Using the Exporter Web UI
+### Monitoring Performance Using the Exporter Web UI

 Now, let's monitor the performance and latency between each node to identify delays.
 For this section, I am assuming you have Jaeger running as your exporter.